AndrewC1998/website/content/project/DE/index.md

 # Date this page was created.
 date = 2017-02-27T00:00:00
+weight = 4

 # Project summary to display on homepage.
-summary = "Difference Enabled works one on one with local autistic individuals to develop social, personal, and employability skills.
-To better support the individuals, Difference Enabled works with a small business Zest which prepares and sells salads for individuals to practise their skills and gain work experience.
-Currently the ingredients are all from those grown by Green Lancaster as well as the volunteers from Amity."
+summary = "Difference Enabled worked one on one with local autistic individuals to develop social, personal, and employability skills.
+To better support the individuals, Difference Enabled worked with a small business Zest which prepared and sold salads for individuals to practise their skills and gain work experience.
+The ingredients were all from those grown by Green Lancaster as well as the volunteers from Amity."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["commercial"]
+tags = ["commercial", "local"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""